Skip to content

 Testing for Shellfish Sensitivity

-In order to find out whether your symptoms are indeed tied to a shellfish sensitivity, we recommend taking a food sensitivity test to determine whether a sensitivity to shellfish is to blame and whether there are other ingredients that are also affecting you at meal times.
-At YorkTest, we analyze your IgG antibodies 1-4 through a finger prick blood sample, one of the most accurate methods of testing available.
+To determine if your symptoms are related to a shellfish sensitivity, we recommend taking a food sensitivity test.
+This will help identify if a shellfish sensitivity is the cause of your discomfort and whether other ingredients are also affecting you at meal times.
+At YorkTest, we analyze your IgG antibodies 1-4 through a finger-prick blood sample: one of the most accurate methods of testing available.

-The blood test looks at over 200 ingredients to which you may have food sensitivities and their severity in an easy-to-understand traffic light system.
+The blood test looks at over 200 ingredients that may trigger food sensitivities and their severity in an easy-to-understand traffic light system.
 Once you have your results, our team can help guide you to understand your food sensitivities, as well as advise you on your food and wellness journey.

 Where to Look for Shellfish